TheOnlyKirb/theonlykirb.github.io/source/code/topics/discordjs/advancedbot/index.md

     })
 })
 ```
-With this you have now mapped the commands and aliases to the maps we made earlier.
-Which means we can move onto running commands from the message event!
+The above code first begins by reading the base command directory, it looks to find any subfolders or "categories" of commands.
+When finished, there will be an array of folder names, the categories- which are then read for commands.
+Each category has its inner commands required, and then set to the map we made earlier.
+If something fails, it is within a try catch statement that will log the error.
 ___
 ## Running Commands in the Message Event
 To get started, we need to make a `message.js` event file in our events folder.
 This is the file the bot will run when the message event is fired off.